Friends of Aileu

 You can find out more about the historical relationship between Australia and Timor-Leste in our Australia and Timor-Leste (PDF).

 Friends of Aileu Community Committee

-The Friends of Aileu Community Committee helps inform the decision-making of Merri-bek City Council and Hume City Council regarding the friendship relationship by providing opportunities for community input and through regular feedback to the two councils.
+The Friends of Aileu Community Committee, a joint working group of Merri-bek City Council and Hume City Council, helps inform the two councils regarding the friendship relationship by providing opportunities for community input and through regular feedback to the two councils.